ryemislam/single-gpu-passthrough-wiki/4)-Configuring-of-Libvirt.md

 ``` bash
 sudo systemctl enable libvirtd
 ```

+&nbsp;

-You can verify libvirt has been added to your users groups by using the following command.\
+You can verify libvirt has been added to your users groups by using the following command.
 ```bash
 sudo groups $(whoami)
 ```
 It should return your current users groups like so.

 `wheel username libvirt`

 &nbsp;